mr-devs/top-FIBers/docs/code/overview.md

     ├── 2022_02
     ...
 ```
-Inside of each `YYYY_MM` subdirectory are symbolic links to for the data used to calculate that month's report.
+Inside of each `YYYY_MM` subdirectory are symbolic links to the data used to calculate that month's report.
 For example, inside of `twitter/2022_01` we have:
 ```
 2022_01
 ├── 2021-10-01__tweets_w_links.jsonl.gzip -> /home/data/apps/topfibers/repo/data/raw/twitter/2021-10-01__tweets_w_links.jsonl.gzip